7 Shopping Tips When You Have Arthritis continued...

 6 Tips for Preparing Meals at Home When You Have Arthritis

 If you’re an avid home cook, you don’t have to let arthritis get in the way.
 By equipping your kitchen with a few easy-to-use items, you can make the task of food preparation easier.
 Using common sense and a few clever techniques will also help make cooking as pain-free as possible.

 1. Get Joint-Friendly Kitchen Tools

 “Scissors and pizza cutter wheels are other options that make it easier for many people with arthritis,” says arthritis counselor Andrew Lui, PT, DPT, assistant clinical professor of physical therapy and rehabilitation at the University of California, San Francisco.
-To avoid strain on your hands when opening jar lids, use a rubber pad or jar opener that grips the lid, allowing you to use both hands to grip the jar.
+To avoid strain on your hands when opening jar lids, use a rubber pad or jar opener that grips the lid.

 2. Use Light Pots and Pans for Easier Handling

 If lifting heavy pots and pans is a problem, replace heavy materials such as cast iron with lighter alternatives, such as aluminum pans.
 Replace stoneware plates or storage containers with plastic ones.
 If you’re on a tight budget, yard sales area a great place to find kitchenware at a bargain.

 Appliances like electric can openers, microwaves, hand-held blenders, and food processors can make food preparation much simpler when you have arthritis.
 Not all automatic appliances are simple to use, however, so check them out carefully to see how they work before buying something new.
 If you have room, keep heavier appliances that you frequently use on the countertop to avoid having to lift them.